vbacollective/wasabi/docs/ARCHITECTURE.md

 ### Allocation

-When `WebSocketConnect` is called, `AllocConnection` scans the pool for the first slot where `Connected = False` and `Socket = INVALID_SOCKET`.
-It initializes all fields to their defaults and returns the index as the connection handle.
+When `WebSocketConnect` or `TcpConnect` is called, `AllocConnection` scans the pool for the first slot where `Connected = False` and `Socket = INVALID_SOCKET`.
+It initializes all fields to their defaults and returns the slot index as the connection handle.

 ### Deallocation

-When `WebSocketDisconnect` is called, `CleanupHandle` closes the socket, releases TLS resources, and resets all fields in the slot.
-The slot becomes available for reuse.
+When `WebSocketDisconnect` or `TcpDisconnect` is called, `CleanupHandle` closes the socket, releases TLS resources, and resets all fields in the slot.
+The slot becomes immediately available for reuse.

 ### Handle Resolution

-Most public functions accept an optional handle parameter.
-The internal function `ResolveHandle` translates this.
+Most public functions accept an optional `handle` parameter.
+The internal function `ResolveHandle` translates it according to the following rule:

 ```
 If handle = INVALID_CONN_HANDLE (-1)